Are you wondering what the safety training requirements are for your employees?

 Not all 40HR HAZWOPER training is alike.
 At IDR Environmental, we believe that Classroom training is still the most effective training method because of the live, dynamic interactions between the students and the instructor.
 We believe that students will also:

-As employers please remember, for almost all of OSHA required trainings, including HAZWOPER; Your Company is “ON THE HOOK” for the safety and well- being of your employees.
+- As employers please remember, for almost all of OSHA required trainings, including HAZWOPER; Your Company is “ON THE HOOK” for the safety and well- being of your employees.
 This means that YOU are liable for any fines, not the training provider, if OSHA were to ever find your training program to be deficient.
+Retain the information much more easily

 With this type of potential liability, why leave your fate to chance to potentially save a few bucks with an online training provider.
 Make sure that you are getting the best training possible from your training provider.
 The “caveat emptor” or “buyers beware” factor is even more important since OSHA does not certify nor endorse any training programs.
 There are a lot of courses offered by companies that might not necessarily meet the OSHA requirements.